AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 * Which work should I prioritize next to have highest return on investment?

 To answer these questions, leadership needs a solution that can ensure a holistic view of every stage of work from planning to execution, from delivery to measuring the results.
-Currently, organizations have tools that can cover some part of the process, but not many have good connections to all phases of work nor can reliably provide end results.
+Currently, organizations have tools that can cover some part of the process, but many do not have good connections to all phases of work, nor can they reliably provide end results.

 Maestro wants to solve the problem of managing work across all phases and for all the stakeholders that participate in the work process.

-With Maestro, you can fully customize your workflows, from deciding what object types your organization uses to deciding how these objects link to one another.
+With Maestro, you can fully customize your workflows, from deciding what object types your organization uses to configuring how these objects link to one another.

 Additionally, Maestro can link to object types from other systems, creating a coherent framework for all your processes.